rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 You know that when you declare an anonymous inner class in a function, you can refer to parameters and local variables of that function from inside the class.
 With lambdas, you can do exactly the same thing.
 If you use a lambda in a function, you can access the parameters of that function as well as the local variables declared before the lambda.

-To demonstrate this, let’s use the forEach standard library function.
+To demonstrate this, let’s use the `forEach` standard library function.
 It’s one of the most basic collection-manipulation functions; all it does is call the given lambda on every element in the collection.
-The forEach function is somewhat more concise than a regular for loop, but it doesn’t have many other advantages, so you don’t need to rush to convert all your loops to lambdas.
+The `forEach` function is somewhat more concise than a regular `for` loop, but it doesn’t have many other advantages, so you don’t need to rush to convert all your loops to lambdas.

 The following listing takes a list of messages and prints each message with the same prefix.

-Listing 5.10.
+::: info Listing 5.10.
 Using function parameters in a lambda: A lambda defined inside a function can access the parameters of that function, and all local variables that were declared before that lambda.

 ```kotlin
 fun printMessagesWithPrefix(messages: Collection<String>, prefix: String) {